leomc1118/engw3302-unit2/README.md

 ## Instructions for Viewing

-Open this in a code editor such as VSCode or Zed and click on the preview button to view this file in its intended format or read it on GitHub.
+Open this in a code editor such as VSCode or Zed and click on the preview button to view this file in its intended format or read it on GitHub at https://github.com/leomc1118/engw3302-unit2/edit/main/README.md.

 ## Introduction

-It can be daunting to jump right into a codebase written using the QP/C framework, so this Quick Start Guide will walk you through a simple blinky example writtien in QP to showcase the specific quirks and features incorporated in QP!
+The point of the QP/C framework is to provide embedded systems with a way to manage many subsystems, such as a BLE controller and an IMU.
+Especially on resource scarce systems, it can be advtantageous to implement a state machine framework that can manage system resources effectively.
+Often times, it can be daunting to jump right into a codebase written using the QP/C framework, so this Quick Start Guide will walk you through a simple blinky example writtien in QP to showcase the specific quirks and features incorporated in QP!
 This guide will go over constructors, Active Objects, event posting, and general syntax.
 Shown below is the code for the QP logic, which was grabbed from this link: https://github.com/QuantumLeaps/qpc-examples/tree/3cce8da63383fec087f3e01a3c1fd922f7bea331/zephyr/blinky

 ```
 //............................................................................